arinp95/ECG-Anomaly-Detection-using-Autoencoders/README.md

 ## Process
 **1. Data Collection**
-- The project uses the PTB Diagnostic ECG Database from Physionet, available on Kaggle.
+- The project uses the PTB Diagnostic ECG Database from Physionet, available on Kaggle[https://www.kaggle.com/datasets/shayanfazeli/heartbeat].
 The dataset includes normal and abnormal ECG signals, with binary labels indicating the presence of anomalies.

 **2. Data Preprocessing**
 - Necessary libraries such as NumPy, pandas, and TensorFlow were imported.
 The dataset was found to be sufficiently clean, requiring minimal preprocessing.